voxel51/fiftyone/docs/source/integrations/transformers.rst

     session = fo.launch_app(dataset)

-Specifying `cache=False` is required if loading multiple `transformers` models for the same task type (e.g., zero-shot image classification) in the same session.

-You do not need to include a list of label classes at model load time.
-To generate embeddings for the samples in your dataset, for example, the following code is sufficient:
+You can also generate embeddings for the samples in your dataset with zero shot models as follows:

 .. code-block:: python
     :linenos:

     import fiftyone.zoo as foz

-    model_type = "zero-shot-classification-transformer-torch"

     model = foz.load_zoo_model(
-        model_type,
+        "zero-shot-classification-transformer-torch",
-        name_or_path="BAAI/AltCLIP", ## HF model name or path cache=False
+        name_or_path="BAAI/AltCLIP",  # HF model name or path )
-    )

     dataset.compute_embeddings(model, embeddings_field="altclip_embeddings")

     session = fo.launch_app(dataset)

-You can also change the label classes at any time by setting the `classes` attribute of the model:
+You can also change the label classes of zero shot models any time by setting the `classes` attribute of the model:

 .. code-block:: python
     :linenos: